 So, to resolve your question about will Russia-Ukraine conflict slow summer travel to Europe, you might get an exaggerated airfare owing to the increase in oil prices.
 So, yes, it is no wonder if you find European trips slower than usual this summer just because Russia invaded Ukraine!

-- How do I contact Air Canada from India?
+- How do I contact Air Canada Desk at Vancouver International Airport?

 - How do I connect my phone to Delta Wi-Fi Quickly?

 - How to contact Air Canada at Toronto Pearson International Airport?

 - What is the difference between Qantas and QantasLinks?

 - How do I make Qantas Flight Reservations to Perth?